Have Questions?

 908-322-9180

-Resolve Community Csl Ctr Inc is 2.2 miles from Berkeley Heights, NJ
+Resolve Community Csl Ctr Inc is 2.2 miles from Berkeley Heights, New Jersey

 Resolve Community Csl Ctr Inc provides addiction treatment and rehab services such as intensive outpatient treatment, long term rehabs, short term rehabs, inpatient addiction treatment facilities, inpatient detoxification centers, and others to people living in the Berkeley Heights, NJ. area so that they overcome their substance use issues and achieve full sobriety.
 It has services - such as cognitive/behavior therapy, activity therapy, trauma therapy, rational emotive behavioral therapy, vocational rehabilitation services, dialectical behavior therapy, and others - which follow its philosophy of the programs that work most effectively.
 This is because Resolve Community Csl Ctr Inc believes that full recovery can only be achieved through highly individualized care.